Formulations

 To load an existing formulation from the template database:

-Right mouse click on Formulations in the Building Block Explorer
+Right mouse click on Formulations in the Building Blocks Explorer

 Select the desired formulation from the user templates